-Taxonomy codes are administrative codes that identify the practitioner type and specialty for health care practitioners.
+Taxonomy codes are administrative codes set for identifying the practitioner type and area of specialization for health care practitioners.
 Each taxonomy code is a unique ten character alphanumeric code that enables practitioners to identify their specialty at the claim level.
-Taxonomy codes are assigned at both the individual practitioner and organizational level.
+Taxonomy codes are assigned at both the individual practitioner and organizational practitioner level.

 Taxonomy codes have three distinct levels: Level I is the practitioner type, Level II is Classification, and Level III is the Area of Specialization.
 A complete list of taxonomy codes can be found within the Health Insurance Portability and Accountability Act (HIPAA).

 Taxonomy codes are self-reported, both by registering with the National Plan and Provider Enumeration System (NPPES) and by electronic and paper claims submission.

 Taxonomy Codes registered with NPPES at the time of NPI application are reflected on the confirmation notice document received from NPPES with the provider’s assigned NPI number.
 Current taxonomy codes registered, including any subsequent changes, may be obtained on an inquiry basis by visiting the NPI Registry website.

 A practitioner can have more than one taxonomy code, due to training, board certifications etc. It is critical to register all applicable taxonomy codes with NPPES and to use the correct taxonomy code to represent the specific specialty when filing claims.
 This will assist EmblemHealth in more accurate and timely processing of claims.

 Please provide Taxonomy codes on all EmblemHealth claims, the absence of these codes may result in incorrect payment.